ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Create a file share and mount target together from the API
 {: #fs-create-share-target-api}

-This request creates a file shares and a mount target for the file share.
+This request creates a file share and a mount target for the file share.

 ```curl
 curl -X POST \